 8.3..3 Course Codes

 TBL-Biology

 TCH- Chemistry

 TPH- Physics

 TMT- Mathematics

-TCS- Computer
+TCS-Computer

 8.3.4.
 Bachelor of Science with Education (BSc.Ed)

 Programme

-Students are required to study three Academic Years, etc.

 Students are required to study three Academic Years, each consisting of two Semesters.
 Students are required to take all core courses offered in a semester, in addition to which she/he may take optional courses from outside her/his programme requirement if the Faculty approves the application to this effect.
 The grades of optional courses will not be included in the calculation of credits required in a Semester, Annual or Final GPA.
 The courses will however appear on the Transcript or Progress Report of the student.
-In addition to the Common Courses compulsory to all TEKU student, the student currently takes courses in Education and two different (Science) Teaching Subject amongst the following :
+In addition to the Common Courses compulsory to all TEKU student, the student currently takes courses in Education and two different (Science) Teaching Subject amongst the following:

-• Chemistry-Biology with Education
+- Chemistry-Biology with Education

-- Biology- Geography with Education - Chemistry- Geography with Education
+- Biology- Geography with Education

+- Chemistry- Geography with Education